ngxs/store/docs/plugins/storage.md

 # Storage

-You can back your stores with LocalStorage by including the `NgxsLocalStoragePlugin` plugin.
+You can back your stores with localStorage or sessionStorage by including the `NgxsStoragePlugin` plugin.

 NOTE: all options are OPTIONAL and are shown with their defaults